Junior Academy Musical Theatre

 Community and belonging

-In September, we host a Saturday morning welcome day before the term begins, offering an opportunity for you to meet with the other students and take part in orchestral rehearsals.
+In September the first week of term includes a welcome from the Director of Junior Academy and an opportunity to meet the other Junior Academy students.
+You then meet your teachers, course leaders and fellow company members and have a fun and extended first day of rehearsals.
 This event helps build a sense of community where everyone feels valued and connected and no student is left feeling isolated.

 Term Dates 2026/27